-The independent review process provides an objective evaluation to the individuals responsible for making award decisions.
+The objective review process provides an objective evaluation to the individuals responsible for making award decisions.
 The highest ranked applications receive consideration for award within available funding ranges.
 HRSA may also consider assessment of risk and the other pre-award activities described in Section 3 below.
-In addition to the ranking based on merit criteria, HRSA approving officials will apply other factors below in award selection (e.g., geographical distribution).
+In addition to the ranking based on merit criteria, HRSA approving officials will apply other factors (e.g., geographical distribution) described below in selecting applications for award.
 See Section 5.3 of HRSA's SF-424 Application Guide for more details.